OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 ![Somto talks about coredumps](/media/sysconf-coredump.png)

 This talk was given by [Somtochi](https://x.com/somtochiama), who gave a thorough introduction to coredumps and debugging them.
-I thought it was very brave to do a live demo of a coredump debugging session, and it went very well.
+I thought it was very brave to do a live demo of a Coredump debugging session, and it went very well.

 Like monitoring, Coredump debugging is not a commonly-referenced topic until it is needed for troubleshooting.
 It is good to practice debugging before you need it, and to understand the fundamentals of what you're doing when troubleshooting.
 Somtochi does a fantastic job of providing all of this information, so watch the talk.